sharp/sharp_blog/README.md

 About Admin
 =========
-You need connet to github, you can create application on github.com, then you can modify user model by adding your github username.
+You need login by social connection to github, you can create oAuth application on github.com, then you can modify user model by adding your github username.

 ```